GDPR Related National Laws & Modifications

 The cooperative procedure only applies when there are 30 or more Finland based employees.
 In cases where there are fewer employees, the employer must provide employees (or their representative) the opportunity to be consulted, and inform employees of new measures which will be implemented.

 Employee health information: Processing employees’ medical data is limited under the Finnish Act on the Protection of Privacy in Working Life (759/2004).
-Employers may only process medical data for purposes specified in the Act or when allowed by other laws.
+Employers may only process medical data for purposes specified in the Act or where allowed by other laws.
 In addition, only certain individuals can process employees’ health information (those in specific roles or those who have been nominated).
 The employer and those who are permitted to process health-related data are subject to non-disclosure obligations and cannot disclose employees’ health information to third parties.
 Any Information relating to an employee’s state of health should be stored separately from other personal employee information.

 Health related data, such as drug tests, should be erased as soon as the grounds for processing the data ceases to exists.
 In addition, the grounds and necessity for processing the health data must be reviewed at least every five years.